DNRN/OpenCV-webworks-in-Typescript/readme.md

-# Typescript and webpack 4 starter kit
+# OpenCV webworker in Typescript and webpack 4

     npm install